peterhinch/micropython-async/TUTORIAL.md

 The asyncio concept is of cooperative multi-tasking based on coroutines, referred in this document as coros.

+## 2.1 Differences from CPython

+CPython refers to Python 3.5 as installed on PC's.
+In the interests of small size and efficiency uasyncio is a subset of asyncio with some differences.

+It doesn't support objects of type ``Future`` and ``Task``.
+Routines to run concurrently are defined as coroutines instantiated with ``async def``.

+The __await__ special method (to create an awaitable class) is not supported.

-A key difference between uasyncio and asyncio is that the latter uses floating point values of seconds for timing.
+For timing asyncio uses floating point values of seconds.
 For performance reasons, and to support ports lacking floating point, uasyncio uses integers.
 These can refer to seconds or milliseconds depending on context.

-## 2.1 Program structure: the event loop
+## 2.2 Program structure: the event loop

 Consider the following example: